mavisjheng/how-to-react/04/README.md

 ### Dispatch

 **Executing an action is called dispatching in Redux**.
 You can dispatch an action to change the state in the Redux store.
-The dispatching of an action can be triggered in your View, it could be as simple as a click on a button.
+The dispatching of an action can be triggered in View, it could be as simple as a click on a button.

 Dispatch is a method available on the store object that **accepts an object which is used to update the Redux state**.
 Usually, this object is the result of invoking an action creator.